 received by this date)

-Admission decisions are made without regard to financial need, but financial aid is offered at the time as admission, so all paperwork must come in together.
-All fellowship decisions are made after the final round of admission decisions.
+Admission decisions are made without regard to financial need, but scholarships are offered at the same time as admission, so all paperwork must be in on time.
+All fellowship decisions are made in April after the final round of admission decisions.

 ************Lesley University Admissions

 All early childhood, all elementary, and all middle school candidates may apply to Lesley University.
-Middle school candidates whose bachelor's degree is in a different field than their desired license will need to pass the subject area MTEL prior to being admitted to Lesley University.
+All Lesley applicants must submit Communications and Literacy MTEL results to Lesley as part of the application process.
+Additionally, middle school candidates whose bachelor's degree is in a different field than their desired license will need to pass the subject area MTEL prior to being admitted to Lesley University.
 For more information, contact that institution directly: 617-349-8300 and visit the Lesley University/Shady Hill Collaborative Program website.Send Lesley materials to: